LDAWG-a11y/a11yWebApp/src/guides/accessible-stemm-introduction.md

 Consider issues that may arise in assessment or examination situations.
 For example, ensure that students using large print formats have adequate space.

-We assume that creators of content will already be aware of general issues in accessibility in education and that there is a commitment to the POUR framework that underpins the [Web Content Accessibility Guidelines (WCAG).](https://www.w3.org/TR/WCAG21/)
+We assume that creators of content will already be aware of general issues in accessibility in education and that there is a commitment to the POUR (Perceivable, Operable, Understandable and Robust) framework that underpins the [Web Content Accessibility Guidelines (WCAG).](https://www.w3.org/TR/WCAG21/)

 ## Supporting STEMM Learning Content